How do I run for a position and what are the correct procedures?

 3) The All-Candidates Meeting

 This is where you bring your nomination form.
 The All-Candidates Meeting is TBA.
 Attendance is mandatory for those who are running!
-We’ll be covering some very important information about the campaigning and voting period.
+We’ll be covering some very important information about the rules for campaigning and the voting period.

 4) Campaigning and the All-Candidates Forum

 After the All-Candidates Meeting is finished, the campaigning period has officially begun!
 Congrats, you are officially a running candidate!
-This is your time to get out there and let everyone in your year know that you’re running for a position in the CUS and ensure that their vote will be yours.
-You’ll be putting posters up in the permitted areas around Henry Angus and doing what you can to win votes (when in school)!
+This is your time to get out there and let everyone know that you’re running for a position in the CUS and ensure that their vote will be yours.
+You’ll be campaigning online and boothing in Henry Angus, and doing what you can to win votes!
+There will be no postering allowed in Henry Angus.

 There will be an All-Candidates Forum.
 This is where all of the candidates will face a friendly debate-style/coffee chat setting where the Elections Committee will ask questions about the CUS to the candidates.
+You will also get a chance to share your platform to the audience with a speech.
 The audience will also be allowed to ask questions as well, so be prepared for anything!

 5) Voting period